iterative/dvc.org/static/docs/commands-reference/remote/add.md

 $ dvc remote add myremote oss://my-bucket/path
 ```

-To set key id, key secret and endpoint you need to use modify command from DVC,
+To set key id, key secret and endpoint you need to use `dvc remote modify`.
-a sample usage is show below.
+Example usage is show below.
 Make sure to use the `--local` option to avoid
 committing your secrets into Git:

 ```dvc